oscimp/WRTD-FMC-ADC/si570/README.md

 As described in the Si570 documentation, the clock registers can contain several information, so it is neccessary to reconstruct the wanted value by masking and bit shifting.

 In the case of RFREQ (see the Si570 documentation), the 38bit value does not fit in the 32bit unsigned integer used by the driver to read/write from sysfs.
-To compensate for that fact, I provided two pseudo files to read the decimal part and the fractionnal part separately (see the next paragraph for more details).
+To compensate for that fact, I provided two pseudo files to read the integer part and the fractionnal part separately (see the next paragraph for more details).

 Here is how to interact with sysfs from your shell:
 ```bash